 This simply slows the growth in new enrollment, something that's very needed because the states are drowning in red ink from Medicaid.

-I want to give a solution though, because here's what's going to happen.
+I want to give a solution, though, because here's what's going to happen.

-Uh I'm and Betsy and Harry, this is what's in the reality is, and I want the American people to hear this.
+And I want the American people to hear this.

 Sean's got a vast audience here.

-This is gonna it's at the United States Senate.
+It's at the United States Senate.

 Now, let's remember that the Republicans control the United States Senate.

-So if they had the will to pass the American Health Care Act, it would pass.
+So if they had the will to pass the American Health Care Act, it would pass if they had the will to do it now.

 What do you want to send?

-What message do you want to send to the Senate majority leader, Mitch McConnell and to also as well to Chuck Schumer?
+What message do you want to send to the Senate Majority Leader Mitch McConnell and to also as well to Chuck Schumer?

-Well, I would certainly say to the Senate Majority Leader and all the Republicans in Congress, if you do not support repeal, you do not get re-elected.
+Well, I would certainly say to the Senate Majority Leader and all the Republicans in Congress, if you do not support repeal, you do not get reelected.

 Yeah, I want to add something to that, and that is pass the bill.